simonqv/exercises-simonqv/README.md

 # Lab on Buffer overflow

-We suggest to use the VirtualBox image available [here](https://drive.google.com/file/d/1LoWEkVrC3SrilnsvLCKMJcFliZO3vweo/view?usp=sharing).
+We suggest to use the VirtualBox image available
+[on the VM page on Canvas](https://kth.instructure.com/courses/6156/pages/the-dasak-vm).
 This will ensure that:
 + you have all the tools ready to use
 + you use the same version of the tools that we used, thus the produced binary code is the same